SERP Tracking: 🔑 Keyword Tracking in 2018

 1. Create actionable steps to take from the keywords you track.

 2. Correlate marketing efforts with your keyword data.

 3. Stay aware of the competition to ensure that you can understand whether your content needs an upgrade to stay ahead.

 4. Google may change the keywords for a query as it sees fit but you can still create valuable keyword buckets that provide important insights into the keywords that heavily correlate to your marketing success.

-5. Biased Suggestion: Use Raven Tools SERP Tracker to aid your marketing efforts and inform your team with better insights.
+5. Use a Rank Tracking Tool: Use Raven Tools SERP Tracker to aid your marketing efforts and inform your team with better insights.